quentin-dev123/quantim/README.md

-# quantix
+# Quantix
-Works like a personal agenda
+### Works like a personal agenda
+> This project is still under developpement